GersonLazaro/learn-x-if-you-know-y/contributing.md

 #### If you want to add a new language

 If you want to add a new language, add your folder in langs and follow the instructions in the previous point.
 The folder name must start in uppercase.
-At the moment of sending the Pull Request, clarifies in the title that it is a new language.
+At the moment of sending the Pull Request, clarify in the title that it is a new language.

 #### If you have other ideas for this site